 If you're wondering which antivirus software you should choose for your Mac, or even whether you need antivirus at all, you've come to the right place.
-In this article we reveal the best Mac security software available in 2019.
+In this article we outline the best Mac security software.

 Do Macs need antivirus?

 Plenty of Mac aficionados will tell you that Apple computers are inherently secure and don't require protection.
 We'd argue that they are wrong - or overconfident, at least.

 Across 2018, there were 14 new instances of Mac malware, with some finding new and innovative ways to infect their targets.

 Macs are generally more secure than their Windows brethren for two reasons.
 On the technical side, macOS is a Unix-based operating system.
 As a Unix-based operating system macOS is sandboxed.

 Sandboxing is like having a series of fire doors: even if malware gains access to your Mac, it is unable to spread to other areas of the machine.
 Macs are not unhackable, but they are more difficult to exploit than Windows PCs.

 The second reason is that, right now, there are fewer Macs than there are Windows PCs.
 Fewer targets, which are harder to hack.
 Is it any wonder that cybercriminals focus on the Windows world?

 However, Macs are not entirely safe, and as they grow in popularity and cybercriminals become smarter and greedier, the risk is increasing.
 As a result, cyber security is more important than ever, and a good antivirus is the best place to start if you want to stay safe.

 This is just one of several in-depth articles we have on the subject.
 More general advice can be found in our Mac security tips; and those who have been hit by a malware attack should try how to remove a virus from a Mac.